 An umbrella.
 (The answer to a riddle can sometimes be satisfying and sometimes not.)

 36.)
-You can break me easily without even touching me or seeing me.
+You can easily break me without touching or seeing me.
 What am I?

 A promise.